Application Instructions for Principal Licensure Certificate

 Cedarville University is a Christ-centered learning community equipping students for lifelong leadership and service through an education marked by excellence and grounded in biblical truth.

-The Cedarville University Principal Licensure graduate certificate program invites applications from qualified students who hold a master's degree in education, have two or more years of K-12 teaching experience, are able to present a strong academic record, and have a profession of faith in Jesus Christ.
+Cedarville University invites applications to the Principal Licensure graduate certificate from graduates who hold a master's degree in education from a regionally accredited or otherwise approved university, have two or more years of K–12 teaching experience in the grade level for which the teacher is seeking the appropriate principal license, hold a current teaching license, who desire to become principals or building-level administrators, and who have a profession of faith in Jesus Christ.

 Applicants must also affirm their commitment to the Cedarville covenant and agree to abide by the graduate student standards of conduct.
 Applicants should review the University’s doctrinal statement to understand our beliefs and Christian heritage, which serves as the foundation for our community.